J-Jullaphong/marketmates/README.md

 # MarketMates

 MarketMates is an investment community web application that connects investors through forums, live chat, and private groups.
-It features expert opinions, actionable market analysis, and daily updates on market conditions.
-Designed to promote knowledge sharing and market learning, MarketMates fosters a dynamic and engaging environment for investors.
+It features expert opinions, and daily updates on market conditions.
+Designed to promote knowledge sharing and market learning,

 ## Features

-- **Community Forums** – Engage in discussions with fellow investors.
+- **Community Forums** – Engage in discussions with other investors.
 - **Live Chat** – Real-time communication for instant knowledge sharing.
 - **Private Groups** – Create or join exclusive groups for focused discussions.
-- **Expert Opinions** – Insights from market experts to guide investment decisions.
+- **Verified Expert Content** – Insights from market experts to guide investment decisions.
-- **Market Analysis** – Actionable analysis to help users stay ahead.
 - **Daily Market Updates** – Stay informed with real-time data.

 ---